Ophelia (The Band song): Other appearances

 My Morning Jacket covered "Ophelia" on the 2013 tribute album Love for Levon.
 Vince Gill covered the song on the soundtrack to the 1994 film Maverick.
-ALO also recorded a version for the bonus disc to the 2007 tribute album Endless Highway: The Music of The Band.
+ALO also recorded a version for the bonus disc to the 2007 tribute album Endless Highway: The Music of the Band.

-"Ophelia" was one of the songs performed during the first (and so far only) live performance by Dr. Teeth and The Electric Mayhem at the Outside Lands Festival in 2016.
+"Ophelia" was one of the songs performed during the first (and so far only) live performance by Dr. Teeth and the Electric Mayhem at the Outside Lands Festival in 2016.

 "Ophelia" was also recorded by Texas singer/songwriter Randy Brown and released on his 2007 album Hard Face to Face.

-"Ophelia" is featured on The Gibson Brothers (bluegrass duo)’ 2006 album Long Way Back Home.
+"Ophelia" is featured on the Gibson Brothers' 2006 album Long Way Back Home.

 Widespread Panic covers the song regularly.